 – Senior Executive, Master WoodCraft Cabinetry

-“To a prospective customer, the presence of the KCMA [ANSI Quality] seal is validation of a company’s commitment to manufacturing its products at the highest possible level."
+“To a prospective customer, the presence of the KCMA [Quality] seal is validation of a company’s commitment to manufacturing its products at the highest possible level."

 - Senior Executive, Marsh Furniture Company

 “Hagerstown Kitchens was one of the first to become ESP [responsible and sustainable] certified.
 My father felt it was important to participate in the program for our company.
 He viewed the certification as a great way to increase recognition of our company’s environmental concerns.
 The ‘green movement’ really became strong in the minds of many of our [customers].
 As that awareness increased, our participation in the program became critical to attracting those consumers.”

 “I’ve heard from a number of consumers directly that our ESP certification played a part in their decision to buy our products.”

 “I attended my first KCMA conference more than 15 years ago.
 Over the years, I have found the twice annual conferences to be a source of timely information for my business.
 Also, through the KCMA I have made some wonderful, life-long friendships.
 The KCMA conferences feature top-rated speakers, and provide an opportunity to mingle with others in the industry to discuss trends and legislative and regulatory issues.
 The events each fall also provide a members-only opportunity to participate in guided tours of other member’s manufacturing facilities.
 I have picked up many ideas from walking through someone else’s plant and talking with them about their methods and processes.
 The KCMA also administers two long-standing certification programs: the 'Certified Cabinetry' product labeling program, and the 'ESP' designation.
 Buyers regularly ask for these certifications, and they can be required to bid on projects.
 If you are not currently a KCMA member, I encourage you to join!”